 We draw attention to Note 1 to the financial report, which describes the basis of accounting.
-The financial report has been prepared to assist The Northern Centre Inc. to meet the requirements of Division 60 of the Australian Charities and Not-for-profits Commission Act 2012.
+The financial report has been prepared for the purpose of fulfilling the registered entity's financial reporting responsibilities under the ACNC Act.
 As a result, the financial report may not be suitable for another purpose.
 Our opinion is not modified in respect of this matter.